 My one and only interview with legendary bluesman Albert King

-ORIGINALLY PUBLISHED ON AUG.
+photo by erik lindahl ORIGINALLY PUBLISHED ON AUG.
 30, 1990 By Steve Newton The influence of the blues on British supergroups is well documented.
 The Stones, Zeppelin, Cream—they all lapped up the seminal works of people like Muddy Waters, Willie Dixon, and Howlin’ Wolf.
-Across the sea in Ireland, a young guitarist named Gary Moore also picked up on … Continue reading My one and only interview with legendary bluesman Albert King
+Across the sea in Ireland, a young guitarist named Gary Moore … Continue reading My one and only interview with legendary bluesman Albert King

 The Blasters’ Phil Alvin on the roots of rock ‘n’ roll, racism, and thanking god for the Sex Pistols

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 3, 1983 By Steve Newton On March 10, 1983, the Blasters played the Commodore Ballroom in Vancouver.
-Maybe you were there?
-The group--then composed of singer-guitarist Phil Alvin, his younger brother Dave Alvin on lead guitar, pianist Gene Taylor, bassist John Bazz, and drummer Bill Bateman--was in its … Continue reading The Blasters’ Phil Alvin on the roots of rock ‘n’ roll, racism, and thanking god for the Sex Pistols
+ORIGINALLY PUBLISHED ON MARCH 3, 1983 By Steve Newton Touted by Cash Box magazine as "L.A.'s greatest rockabilly group", the Blasters blasted the Commodore Ballroom Thursday night with guests Wailin' Walker and the Houserockers.
+Comprised of lead vocalist/rhythm guitarist Phil Alvin, his younger brother Dave on lead guitar, drummer Bill Bateman, bassist John Bazz, and … Continue reading The Blasters’ Phil Alvin on the roots of rock ‘n’ roll, racism, and thanking god for the Sex Pistols